 What if I get declined because of my multiple sclerosis?

 Even if your life insurance application was declined by an insurer, you could still purchase life insurance through a guaranteed issue policy.
 These policies ask no questions about your health, meaning you are guaranteed life insurance despite your health or medical condition.
 However, there is often a deferral period with these types of policies, where if the insured passes away during the first 2 years, the full benefit will not be paid out.
+To learn more about reasons why you can get declined from purchasing a life insurance policy check out our blog about the 6 Reasons Why You Were Denied Life Insurance In Canada.

 What is the best life insurance for multiple sclerosis?